Thriving in Your Career as a Dental Assistant

 Dental assistants care about helping others.
 A significant part of their job is to calm patients, encouraging them to relax, to overcome their fears, and to make regular return visits to the office for their ongoing dental health.
 Working in an environment where they are able to regularly help patients—and dentists—allows the dental assistant to feel valued and that they are significantly contributing to the office.

 Hand-in-hand with helping others is the skill of being a people person.
 A career as a dental assistant is a satisfying way to exercise their interpersonal skills while contributing to a friendly office environment.
 Dental assistants interact with patients, dentists, specialists, and hygienists every day, spending quality time with each.

 Because dental assistants have a wide-ranging list of responsibilities in the office, they will never experience a dull moment.
 From helping the dentist with routine procedures to educating and comforting patients or ensuring that the office is run smoothly, the dental assistant has many chances to shine each day.

 STABILITY & GROWTH

 The dental assistant is critical to the running of a dental office, and so these dynamic professionals are always in demand.
-This career path is expected to grow by 19% through the year 2026— that is almost 65,000 new job openings in the U.S.!
+This career path is expected to grow in the United States!
 That anticipated growth is much higher than the average for other careers.
 Knowing that the field is secure is a relief for many job-seekers.
 The continued growth is also encouraging for those who are interested in expanding their role in the dental office.